 What Is Xanthan Gum?

-Xanthan gum is what’s called a complex exopolysaccharide.
+Technically, xanthan gum is what’s called a complex exopolysaccharide.
 In other words, this means that it’s a polymer made up of sugar residues.
 Microorganisms in the environment secrete these sugar residues.
 In fact, xanthan gum comes from plant pathogenic bacterium.
 This is a disease-causing microorganism that is often found in plants.
-What is xanthan gume?
 In foods and other products, xanthan gum is often used as a stabilizer and thickener.
 (1)

 - Sherbet and ice cream